Taking over from Social Networking in the child's world or just another Internet fad?

 Younger children are more of a concern.
 Is it wise at any stage to allow a younger child, especially under 13yrs to have access alone to a tool that allows them to broadcast to the world.
 How was your decision making at 10?
 Should you believe that your child needs to access this type of platform then surely best practice for their safety is to be with them.
 That does not mean you need to be in the video!
 Just present to view the proceedings, manage the settings and talk to them about what is permissible and what is not.

 The purpose of this piece was purely to open the dialogue in what is a complicated area of the Internet with many elements open to discussion.
-If you would like to learn more about this and other online child protection and safety issues then please go to the training pages on this site.
+If you would like to learn more about this and other online child protection and safety issues then please visit us here.
 Sessions are structured or can be tailored to your or your organisations needs.
 Start the conversation NOW.

 Alan Earl – SAFE Ltd.